Frequently Asked Questions

 Another option is to use the RSS feed for the forum.

 By default, when you join a group you will automatically be subscribed to receive emails to the Forum.
-You can unsubscribe from emails by navigating to the forums page (clicking the Forum tab next to Overview) and then selecting the "Email Unsubscribe from Forum" link in the right column:
+You can unsubscribe from emails by navigating to the forums page (clicking the Forum tab next to Overview, or to the specific forum if there are multiple forums linked to the community) and then selecting the "Email Unsubscribe from Forum" link in the right column:

 How do I use the Q&A feature of the forums?